 Next ask the question: which part contributes the most to customer satisfaction?
 Improvements in transportation or in returns processing?

 Transportation is more or less a given

 If you think about it, transportation is pretty much a given.
 There are so many reputable carriers with great transportation services.
 Whether they ship from A to B or from B to A, the performance and costs are more or less a given.
 Returns transportation just works and there is likely little room for improvement to add to your customer satisfaction objective.
-On the cost side you can reduce costs by changing carrier but is this really giving you the big improvement you are looking for?
+On the cost side, you can reduce costs by changing carriers but is this really giving you the big improvement you are looking for?
 In some cases, like in international returns, there likely is a bigger improvement opportunity but is it the first one on your list?

-Returns processing is the real big opportunity
+Returns processing is the really big opportunity

 The majority of returns costs are in the returns processing area.
-Think about costs for administrative customer contact; upfront for returns authorization, during the process for status requests and at the end in administrative (refund) returns processing.
+Think about costs for administrative customer contact; upfront for returns authorization, during the process for status requests, and at the end in administrative (refund) returns processing.

 Again, let’s take a step-by-step improvement approach.
 Here is a simple priority sequence for your improvement plan:

 - Integrate returns registration by the customer with the back-end returns processing; use a simple tool to make sure that all data is captured in one system.
 Having all data available during returns processing will contribute to the reduction of the overall cycle time.
-A returned box without information is a problem shelf item.
+A returned box without information is a problem-shelf item.

 - Integrate your (existing) carrier services to simplify the transport booking process.
 Enabling your customer to directly print the appropriate returns label will also contribute to the overall cycle time.

 - Integrate the new tool and process with your existing systems.
 A fast and accurate exchange of data between systems will contribute to the overall cycle time.